-We have audited the accompanying statement of financial condition of Municipal Liquidity Facility LLC (a Limited Liability Company consolidated by the Federal Reserve Bank of New York) (the "LLC") as of December 31, 2020, the related statements of operations, changes in members' equity, and cash flows for the period from May 1, 2020 to December 31, 2020 and the related notes (collectively, the financial statements).
-In our opinion, the financial statements present fairly, in all material respects, the financial position of the LLC as of December 31, 2020, and the results of its operations for the period from May 1, 2020 to December 31, 2020, in conformity with U.S. generally accepted accounting principles.
+We have audited the accompanying statements of financial condition of Municipal Liquidity Facility LLC (a Limited Liability Company consolidated by the Federal Reserve Bank of New York) (the "LLC") as of December 31, 2021 and 2020, the related statements of operations, changes in members' equity, and cash flows for the year ended December 31, 2021 and the period May 1, 2020 to December 31, 2020 and the related notes (collectively, the financial statements).
+In our opinion, the financial statements present fairly, in all material respects, the financial position of the LLC as of December 31, 2021 and 2020, and the results of its operations for the year ended December 31, 2021 and the period May 1, 2020 to December 31, 2020, in conformity with U.S. generally accepted accounting principles.